alistairgeorge/cybersecurity/README.md

 … and many others.
 ### 11. Sniffing and Spoofing
 #### Man-in-the-Middle Attacks

+A man in the middle (MITM) attack is a general term for when a perpetrator positions himself in a conversation between a user and an application—either to eavesdrop or to impersonate one of the parties, making it appear as if a normal exchange of information is underway.

+The goal of an attack is to steal personal information, such as login credentials, account details and credit card numbers.
+Targets are typically the users of financial applications, Software as a Service (SaaS) businesses, e-commerce sites and other websites where logging in is required.

+Information obtained during an attack could be used for many purposes, including identity theft, unapproved fund transfers or an illicit password change.

+Additionally, it can be used to gain a foothold inside a secured perimeter during the infiltration stage of an advanced persistent threat (APT) assault.
 #### ARP Spoofing

+ARP stands for Address Resolution Protocol.
+It is a communication protocol that is one of the important network layer protocols in the OSI model and is used to determine a device’s Media Access Control (MAC) address based on its Internet Protocol (IP) address in order to communicate with other devices on the network.

+ARP spoofing is a cyber attack that allows hackers to intercept communications between network devices on a network.
+Hackers can also use ARP spoofing to alter or block all traffic between devices on the network.

+Working:
+- Scanning: Hackers use ARP spoofing tools to scan the IP and MAC addresses of hosts.
+- Selection and Launching: Hackers select their target and then send ARP packets over the local network containing the hacker’s MAC address and the target’s IP address.
+- Accessing: Once the ARP cache on the host on the local network is corrupted.
+Then the data the host wants to send to the victim is sent to the hacker instead of the victim.
+Hackers can steal data or launch other attacks from here.

 #### DNS Spoofing
+Domain Name System (DNS) poisoning happens when fake information is entered into the cache of a domain name server, resulting in DNS queries producing an incorrect reply, sending users to the wrong website.
+DNS poisoning also goes by the terms “DNS spoofing” and “DNS cache poisoning.”

+In regard to DNS, the most prominent threats are two-fold:

+- DNS spoofing is the resulting threat which mimics legitimate server destinations to redirect a domain’s traffic.
+Unsuspecting victims end up on malicious websites, which is the goal that results from various methods of DNS spoofing attacks.
+- DNS cache poisoning is a user-end method of DNS spoofing, in which your system logs the fraudulent IP address in your local memory cache.
+This leads the DNS to recall the bad site specifically for you, even if the issue gets resolved or never existed on the server-end.

+Here are some common risks of DNS poisoning and spoofing:

+- Data theft: Banking websites and popular online retailers are easily hit, meaning any password, credit card, or personal information may be compromised.
+The redirects would be to phishing websites designed to collect your information.

+- Malware infection: With a spoof redirecting you, the destination could end up being a site infested with malicious downloads.
+Drive by downloads are an easy way to automate the infection of your system.
+Ultimately, if you’re not using internet security, you’re exposed to risks like spyware, keyloggers, or worms.
+- Halted security updates: If spoofed sites include internet security providers, legitimate security updates will not be performed.
+As a result, your computer may be exposed to additional threats such as viruses or Trojans.
+- Censorship: Censorship is a risk that is actually commonplace in some parts of the world.
+For example, China uses modifications to the DNS to ensure all websites viewed within the country are approved.
+This nation-level block, dubbed the “Great Firewall”, is one example of how powerful DNS spoofing can be.
 ### 12. Malware Analysis
 #### Types of Malware
 #### Sandbox Analysis